Scouting and Guiding in New Brunswick

 Scouting in New Brunswick has a long history, from the 1900s to the present day, serving thousands of youth in programs that suit the environment in which they live.

 Anglophone Scouting in New Brunswick

 New Brunswick is administered by the New Brunswick Council of Scouts Canada.
 The New Brunswick Council has been directly involved with Kenya's Extension Scouting program (previously known as the Street Scouts program, active in Kenya, eastern Uganda and northern Tanzania) for a number of years.

 Local Areas

 The Areas in New Brunswick are Southeast NB Service Area, Wabanaki Service Area, Riverton Service Area, Chaleur Service Area, Fundy East Service Area, and Wabanaki Area.

-Francophone Scouting in New Brunswick

 Girl Guiding in New Brunswick

 Guides are served by the Guiding in Canada - New Brunswick Council.